jw01672/SQL-data-warehouse-project/README.md

 ### 🔹 **1.
 End‑to‑End ETL Pipeline**
 - Extracts raw CRM and ERP data
-- Cleans and standardizes fields
+- Cleans and standardises fields
 - Resolves duplicates and missing values
 - Integrates datasets into a unified model